 Similarly, the horse can display tension physically and mentally.

 When tension exists, the horse's body literally tightens.
 His strides might shorten, his head may rise to an uncomfortable height and he may take a misstep here or there.
-Alternately, his head may go far down below the withers while he ducks his head "behind the contact."
+Alternately, his head may go far down below the

 The horse might rush or fall into a turn.
 He might also be reluctant to go forward.